nglogic/errors/README.md

 err = fmt.Errorf("something bad: %w", err)
 ```

 You can still use standard errors `Is` and `As` methods to inspect error values.
+Unwrapping works too!